Types of Sugar

 Different Types of Sugar

 There are different types of sugars and sugars can be monosaccharides or disaccharides.
-Monosaccharides are known as simple sugars and consist of fructose (fruit sugar including honey), glucose (also found in different types of fruits including onions and beetroot), and galactose (found in the milk of mammals).
+Monosaccharides are known as simple sugars.
+Simple sugars consist of fructose (fruit sugar including honey), glucose (also found in different types of fruits including onions and beetroot), and galactose (found in the milk of mammals).

 Granulated table sugar is pure sucrose, a carbohydrate, which provides energy for the body that contains no fat and no protein.
 It contains 15 calories per teaspoon and is rated as a medium on the glycemic index.